 If you really want to be daring, you could then ask them "Why do you think that?" or "What makes you think that?"
 (I did not.)
 But ask respectfully and accept the first answer with appreciation.
 People do not like to be asked "Why?" repeatedly, as parents of young children know.
 And, as even children know, the answer often ends up being an exasperated, "Because I said so!"
-Remember, Socrates was executed for asking powerful people "Why?" too many times, which is especially risky during socially unstable times such as ours.
-"Viii"
+Remember, Socrates was executed for asking powerful people "Why?" too many times, which is especially risky during socially unstable times such as ours.xviii

-Perhaps what sets humans most apart from the other living beings on earth is that we are surely the only creatures, sometime during our life, who must ask ourselves, "What is my nature?"xviii Unfortunately, we have been coming up with wrong answers as long as we have been conscious enough to ask the question.
-Neuroscience and philosophy, xix along with religion, sociology, and psychology, have constructed ever more complex descriptions of human nature with ever more sophisticated confusion.
+Perhaps what sets humans most apart from the other living beings on earth is that we are surely the only creatures sometime during our life who must ask ourselves, "What is my nature?"xix Unfortunately, we have been coming up with wrong answers as long as we have been conscious enough to ask the question.
+Neuroscience and philosophy, xx along with religion, sociology, and psychology, have constructed ever more complex descriptions of human nature with ever more sophisticated confusion.

-Early neuroscientific awareness that people might have more than one consciousness, or mind (nature), developed from Roger Sperry's "split brain" studies.\\ It appeared that two different consciousnesses, two personalities, could be revealed in people who had surgical separation of the left and right cortical hemispheres.\\
+Early neuroscientific awareness that people might have more than one consciousness, or mind (nature), developed from Roger Sperry's "split brain" studies.xxi It appeared that two different consciousnesses, two personalities, could be revealed in people who had surgical separation of the left and right cortical hemispheres.xxii are also associated with biological differences, but may more accurately describe gender biases in the culture.xxiv In the 21st century, neuroscience moved from simply observing neural patterns for explaining human behavior to neurotechnologies capable of directly modifying the human brain, and consequently, human nature itself.xxv

 Popular culture represents hemisphere specialization in simple terms; for example, the left hemisphere is more logical and the right hemisphere is more creative.
 Neuroscience reveals a more complicated picture of the brain.
-Interestingly, hemispheric differences change as we age and are less pronounced in more healthy adult brains.
-XXIII Left and right hemisphere differences are also associated with biological differences, but may more accurately describe gender biases in the culture.
-XXIIII In the 21st century, neuroscience moved from observing neural patterns for explaining human behavior to neurotechnologies capable of directly modifying the human brain, and consequently, human nature itself.
-XXIII
+Interestingly, hemispheric differences change as we age and are less pronounced in more healthy adult brains.xxiii Left and right hemisphere differences

 Paul MacLean considered lateral hemispheric research to miss the point of what are the most significant differences in brain architecture for understanding human nature.
 He believed it was the sequential growth of the brain from bottom up and inside out that really mattered.
 This is the general pattern followed by the brain as it evolved from reptiles to old (herd) mammals to new (primates) mammals to humans.
-It is a corresponding pattern followed by the human brain as it matures from infancy to childhood to adolescence to adulthood.
-XXVV
+It is a corresponding pattern followed by the human brain as it matures from infancy to childhood to adolescence to adulthood.xxvi

-Currently, there are two approaches related to human nature and consciousness that seem particularly relevant for understanding the quadrune mind.
-One from philosophy of mind, panpsychism, and the other from neuroscience, the Integrated Information Theory.
+Currently, there are three perspectives related to human nature and consciousness that seem particularly compatible with the quadrune mind model.
+One theory is from philosophy of mind-panpsychism-and two are from neuroscience-the integrated information theory and the interpersonal neurobiology approach.
 Like the quadrune mind, each approach argues for the existence of a continuum of consciousness, within the natural world, from the very complex to the very simple.

 These models fit well with the quadrune mind, which says that the physical human brain supports four different levels of consciousness from more to less complexity with decreasing degrees of self-awareness.
-The Grownup spiritual mind is not only the highest level of self-awareness humans can have, it also possesses the greatest degree of awareness of others and the external world in general.
+The Grownup spiritual mind is not only the highest level of selfawareness humans can have, it also possesses the greatest degree of awareness of others and the external world in general.
 The adolescent intellectual and childish emotional minds have decreasing degrees of self-awareness.
 The infantile behavioral mind has no awareness of self and others as individual humans.